 What Are Solar Renewable Energy Credits?

-SRECs allow you to monetize your solar energy by selling the renewable attributes as a certificate to utilities in your state.
-Read more below to see how you can make money from your home's solar.
+Solar Renewable Energy Credits (SRECs) allow you to monetize your solar energy by selling the renewable attributes as a certificate to utilities in your state.

 Turn your solar investment into extra cash with Currents, the fastest-growing SREC aggregator.
 Sign up today to effortlessly generate and sell your SRECs, maximizing your solar panel's financial benefits with our hassle-free platform.